-Complete an administrative policy for the four agencies operating signals in the Corridor (the Cities of Cupertino, Santa Clara, and San José and the County of San José) to
+• Complete an administrative policy for the four agencies operating signals in the Corridor (the Cities of Cupertino, Santa Clara, and San José and the County of San José) to

-- cooperate with VTA to implement a corridor-wide transit signal priority through a centralized system. - Design and Transportation Manual (CDT) and VTA's Speed and Reliability Program.
+• Design and Transportation Manual (CDT) and VTA's Speed and Reliability Program.
 VTA will develop a speed and reliability improvement plan for the frequent network routes of 23, 51, and 523 with a Working Group of Corridor Agencies where priorities, funding and phased implementation.